Body Contouring Chest (Pectoral) Implants

 Chest Implants, also called Pectoral Implants or Subpectoral Implants, are designed to increase the size and enhance the shape of the chest for men who are seeking a fuller, more defined look.

-Chest implant surgery in Birmingham, Alabama with William J. Hedden, M.D., M. Jude LaBarbera, M.D. and J. Stephen Gunn, M.D. can be performed with pectoral implants alone or in conjunction with autologous fat transfer, depending on your goals for a more well-proportioned torso and the amount of body fat that is available.
+Chest implant surgery in Birmingham, Alabama with William J. Hedden, M.D. and J. Stephen Gunn, M.D. can be performed with pectoral implants alone or in conjunction with autologous fat transfer, depending on your goals for a more well-proportioned torso and the amount of body fat that is available.

 Chest Implants Candidates

 Body contouring chest implants are made of a solid silicone material.
 With a feel similar a well-built pectoral muscle, pectoral implants are firm and flexible.
-Dr. Hedden, Dr. Gunn or Dr. LaBarbera help each body contouring patient choose the right size and shape of pectoral implants that will give them a very natural look.
+Dr. Hedden or Dr. Gunn help each body contouring patient choose the right size and shape of pectoral implants that will give them a very natural look.

 Used to shape and enlarge the upper chest, pectoral implants are available to enhance your physique, your body symmetry and your self-confidence.
 This method of male chest enhancement results in a muscular yet natural appearance whether the pectoral muscles are flexed or relaxed.